 A SMOOTH breathing placed after a vowel = ̓ eg ἠ - 787;

 An IOTA SUBSCTIPT placed after a vowel = ͅ eg ῳ - 837;

 ACUTE ACCENT placed after the vowel = ́ eg ὅ - 769;

 GRAVE ACCENT placed after the vowel = ̀ eg ὂ - 768;

 CIRCUMFLEX placed after the vowel = ͂ eg ῶ - 834;

-All computers, and most tablets (always check), sold today come with at least one Unicode font that will display Polytonic Greek, ie. Classical / Koine Greek.
-So, as long as the Greek characters on the web page were typed in unicode then the browser will display the text in Greek.
-Of course, this is a relatively new innovation and so older sites, such as lectionarystudies.com (circa 1999, Gk. font teknia), require the loading of a special font to read the Greek text.
-Only the latest studies on this site employ Unicode.
-There were numerous Greek fonts used on the web up till recent times, but many had their own particular keyboard layout and so produced Greek gibberish when loaded by the browser of a computer without that particular font.
-This is why unicode is the future for font display on the web.
+All computers, and most tablets (always check), sold today come with at least one Unicode font that will display Polytonic Greek, ie. Classical / Koine Greek, eg., Arial Unicode MS and Lucida Grande commonly come packaged with both PC and iMac computers.
+So, as long as the Greek characters on the web page are typed in unicode then the browser will display the text in Greek.
+Of course, this is a relatively new innovation and so older sites, such as lectionarystudies.com (circa 2,000, using the Gk. font teknia), require the loading of a legacy font to read the Greek text.
+There were numerous Greek fonts used on the web before unicode, but many had their own particular keyboard layout and so produced Greek gibberish by the browser of a computer missing that particular font.
+This is why unicode quickly replaced the use of legacy fonts.

-Producing a web page with Polytonic Greek text included is not easy due to the limitation of html text editors.
-The normal method is to copy the unicode code to clips, a code for each letter, breathing, and accent, and insert into the text from the clips.
+Producing a web page with Polytonic Greek text included was originally a difficult task due to the limitations of both computers and text editors.
+The old method was to copy the unicode code to clips, a code for each letter, breathing, and accent, and insert into the text from the clips.
 The application "Unicorn" produced by the Latin and Greek Study group, although still employing a cut-and-paste method, is useful for larger text bites.